nclarkekb/antiaction-common-json/README.md

 * JSON stream <> JSON structure <> Java objects.
 * JSON stream <> Java objects.

-Using JSON structures is more flexible depending ones requirements.
+Using JSON structures is more flexible depending on ones requirements.
 Converting directly between streams and objects is the fastest.

 ## Roadmap ##